Milbank LLP - The Inside View

 Interviewees outside OCI: undisclosed

-Milbank interviews around 1,300 students at over 30 law schools and job fairs on campus each year.
-The firm interviews around 20 students at each interview schedule.
-Milbank also considers applications from write-in candidates.
+Milbank interviews students at over 30 law schools each year.
+It generally interviews students who apply directly through its website, although it still participates in several traditional OCI programs.
 Roughly three out of four of the summer associate class are recruited from the top 20 law schools.
-In the summer class of 2021, nearly 40% come from the top ten law schools.
+Nearly 60% of the summer class of 2024 consists of students from the top fifteen law schools.

-OCIs are conducted by a partner and associate duo.
-The firm’s five affinity groups are involved in the OCI process (more on them in Milbank’s Inside View feature).
-Milbank’s recruiters don’t “expect students to know everything” at the OCI stage, but we heard that “those who have a compelling basis for choosing to interview with Milbank always impress.”
+Most screen interviews are conducted by hiring partners.
+Milbank’s recruiters don’t “expect students to know everything” at the interview stage, but we heard that “those who have a compelling basis for choosing to interview with Milbank always impress.”

 Top tips for this stage: